 - 1. The program is study intensive. - 2.
 The MSN program is accredited the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, D.C.
 20036-1120. - 3.
-All students must maintain CPR certification while enrolled in the clinical course. - 4.
 All students must maintain RN licensure while enrolled in the program.
-The student must hold RN licensure in the state in which they do their clinical practicum while enrolled in the Advanced Practice Nursing or Nurse Educator clinical courses. - 5.
-Students will be expected to work with all clients assigned to them.
+The student must hold RN licensure in the state in which they do their clinical practicum while enrolled in the Advanced Practice Nursing or Nurse Educator clinical courses.
+It is the students responsibility to check with their State Department of Licensing & Regulations, as to the eligibility that their program of study,that it meets the state's requirements.

+- 4. Students will be expected to work with all clients assigned to them.
 There is the possibility of exposure to clients with communicable diseases.
-Students will abide by universal precautions while working with clients. - 6.
+Students will abide by universal precautions while working with clients. - 5.
 Students must maintain a 3.0 grade point average while in the program.
-Student policies regarding progression and retention will be applied to students where the GPA falls below 3.0. - 7.
-Students will be expected to act with appropriate professional behavior at all times. - The clinical sequence is designed to provide a minimum of 600 hours of clinical time and to meet the requirements necessary to take the appropriate certification examination.
+Student policies regarding progression and retention will be applied to students where the GPA falls below 3.0. - 6.
+Students will be expected to act with appropriate professional behavior at all times. - 7.
+The clinical sequence is designed to provide a minimum of 600 hours of clinical time and to meet the requirements necessary to take the appropriate certification examination.
 All students will be required to identify an appropriate preceptor and obtain the vitae and letter of agreement to supervise from the preceptor.
 CUW faculty will review these materials.
 CUW faculty members have the final decision regarding preceptor selection and use.
-All students will be expected to take the certification examination and report the scores to the CUW faculty for measuring program outcomes.
+All students will be expected to take the certification examination and report the scores to the CUW faculty for measuring program outcomes. - 8.
+Upon admission, a student must register for their first class within one year, or will have to reapply to the program. - 9.
+Students must complete all required courses with a 7 year period to qualify for the MSN Degree.